moorepants/learn-multibody-dynamics/sympy.rst

 Import and Setup
 ================

-I will import SymPy as follows through this book:
+I will import SymPy as follows throughout this book:

 .. jupyter-execute::